chilli2k/py_pro/README.md

 # py_pro
 # Feed The Snake

-A simple snake game I'm worked on in my early days of learning
+A simple snake game I worked on in my early days of learning

 This project is based on pygame and python.
 I wanted to get some experience in programming using python and wanted to do something fun.